fastforwardlabs/blog/README.md

 This runs a local version of the blog at `localhost:1313`.
 It will automatically update as you make changes.
 It also runs a form that makes it easy to upload images at `localhost:1314`.

 # Adding a post

-First, make sure you are running the dev environment.

 Posts are markdown files with YAML frontmatter.
 Run the script